-The Company considers itself a single reportable business segment.
+The Company operates in two segments, Cancer Detection ("Detection") and Cancer Therapy ("Therapy").
+The Detection segment consists of our advanced image analysis and workflow products, and the Therapy segment consists of our radiation therapy ("Axxent") products.
 The Company sells its products throughout the world through its direct sales organization as well as through various OEM partners, distributors and resellers.
-See Note 7 for geographical and major customer information.
+See Note 6 for segment, major customer and geographical information.